 We recommend the City establish a plan to reimburse the SPLOST Fund money.

-The City Mayor and Council shall make a plan to make monthly payments from the General Fund account to the SPLOST Account until such time as all of this money is returned to the SPLOST account.
+As of the report date, the City Mayor and Council have developed a plan to make monthly payments from the General Fund to the SPLOST Fund until the SPLOST Fund is paid back in full.